Lexie28/Imperative-Object/inluppar/inlupp4/README.md

 - Logarithms (base 10)
 - Negation
 - Commands
+- Scopes
+- Conditional expressions
+- Functions

-It can handle i) variables and ii)constants.
-The commands offered to the user are Vars (listing all of our stored values), Quit (quitting the program) and Clear (clearing the contents of Vars).
+The commands offered to the user are Vars (listing all of our stored values), Quit (quitting the program), End (finishing the definition of a function) and Clear (clearing the contents of Vars).

 # RUNNING THE PROGRAM & TESTS